hierle/laser-access/README.md

 The software is running on an Arduino Mega 2560, packed with a "shield" (eagle files included), holding breakout modules for RTC, NFC, Wifi (ESP8862-1), I2C-EEPROM and TFT touch display.

-It's reading NFC (Mifare) cards nerby, comparing the serial to a database in internal eeprom, granting access to known serials only.
-If tag serial is found in database, then
+It's reading NFC (Mifare) cards dropped in, comparing the serial to a database in internal eeprom, granting access to known serials only.
+If the tag serial number is found in eeprom database, then
 - the 230V main relais of the laser cutter is turned on
-- card holder name and phone number (stored on the card) are displayed
+- user name and phone number (both stored on the card) are displayed

-If the dedicated "Update" card is seen, the database (of allowed card serial numbers), is downloaded from a Raspberry Pi Wifi access point.
+If the dedicated "update card" is seen, the database (of allowed card serial numbers) is downloaded from a (Raspberry Pi) Wifi access point.

-Internal 4k eeprom of the Mega board holds up to 1000 users, external EEPROM holds up to 64kBytes log events.
+Internal 4k eeprom of the Mega board allows for up to 1000 users, external EEPROM holds up to 64kBytes log events.

 Libraries used: